 LET US BE ENOUGH

 Ariana Brown's debut poetry EP, featuring nine of her most popular poems set to music.
 Listen to Ariana perform "Invocation," "Supremacy," and the single "Ode to Thrift Stores" set to instrumentals produced and mixed by Tucson-based artists DJQ and PSYPIRITUAL.
 Watch the music video for "Ode to Thrift Stores" to get a taste of the EP.
 Stream the entire EP or download for later listening.
-A project two years in the making, LET US BE ENOUGH is perfect for chill car rides, study/work music, and works through themes of womanhood, Blackness, relationships, and the spiritual.
+A project two years in the making, LET US BE ENOUGH is perfect for chill car rides, study/work music, and works through themes of navigating patriarchy, Blackness, relationships, and the spiritual.